North Sunderland Railway: An independent branch line

 The North Eastern Railway were clear that they were not interested in building a branch line, and the trustees of Lord Crewe decided that a locally promoted independent branch line was the way forward.
 A public meeting was held on 11 April 1891 and support for the scheme was expressed.

 The cost of a railway line, even such a short one, was a challenge, and a number of measures were examined in an attempt to reduce the construction costs.
 Comparison was made with the Wisbech and Upwell Tramway, in actually a railway with a substantial section of running in and alongside the public road.
 The option of building the branch on a narrow gauge was also examined.
 This would save a considerable sum, but had the disadvantage of preventing through-running of goods vehicles to and from the NER: transshipment would be unavoidable.

-Finally a parliamentary bill was presented for a standard gauge branch line, and this was given royal assent in 1892; the capital was £21,000.
+Finally a parliamentary bill was presented for a standard gauge branch line, and this was given royal assent as the North Sunderland Railway Act 1892 (55 & 56 Vict. c. clv); the capital was £21,000.
 The line would run from Chathill NER to Seahouses, with an intermediate station at North Sunderland.